Redis features include:

 var/cache folder on your file system is 5 GB, set up your Redis instance with at least 5 GB to start.
 Persistence is not required for the cache instance because the Magento cache can be restored.
 See also Redis cache guide.

 For performance tuning, you can also enable the following settings for asynchronous deletion.
 These settings do not change the behavior of Redis.
-See also redis news for details about asynchronous deletion.

 1 2 3 4 lazyfree-lazy-eviction yes lazyfree-lazy-expire yes lazyfree-lazy-server-del yes replica-lazy-flush yes